 Andy and Marylynn Gladstein celebrated their 36th wedding anniversary in 2013.
 Marylynn’s father was a veteran, and she always had a place in her heart for our service members.
 Andy knew that nothing would honor his wife more than giving a service dog to a wounded warrior.
 It was then the realization hit Andy.

-What these soldiers need is someone who will fight for them as they fought for their country; faithfully, every day, without question or complaint.
+What our veterans need is someone who will fight for them as they fought for their country; faithfully, every day, without question or complaint.
 The idea for Dogs For Our Brave was born.

 Each dog will be trained to do the normal commands (sit, lay, come, stay) in addition each dog will be able to:

 - Turn on and off light switches

 - Opening doors

 - Other commands will be taught to help and special needs tailored to each veteran’s needs